-ARRIVALS & DEPARTURES, released on 22 July 2018, is a machinima* from CEH Productions – Caledonia Skytower of the Seanchai Library, Elrik Merlin of Radio Riel and Designing Worlds, and Honey Heart of Elite Equestrian.
+ARRIVALS & DEPARTURES, released on 22 July 2018, is a machinima* from CEH Productions – Caledonia Skytower of the Seanchai Library, Elrik Merlin of Virtual Community Radio and Designing Worlds, and Honey Heart of Elite Equestrian.
 The 15-minute film, shot in Second Life®, is based on a short story written by Caledonia and originally recorded for Fantasy Faire Radio as part of the 10th Fantasy Faire, the annual SL-based fund-raiser for the American Cancer Society.

 The story was inspired by, and performed in, a superbly-imagined Steampunk-inspired spaceport created by leading virtual world creators The Looking Glass – Sharni Azalee and Marcus Inkpen – for Fantasy Faire 2018, and loaned for the shoot.